Hasanrizvi1993/Hasanrizvi1993/README.md

 - 👋 Hi, I’m Hasan Rizvi
-- 🌱 I’m a Full-Stack Web Developer
+- 🌱 I’m a Full-Stack Web Developer at ScheduleUp
-- :computer: Looking for work in the tech field.
+- :computer: Looking for Full time work in the tech field.
 - Portfolio - https://www.hasanrizvicodes.com
 - 📫 How to reach me :one: Linkedin: https://www.linkedin.com/in/rizvi-hasan/ :two: Email: hasanrizvi1993@gmail.com